Puppy Training in Silicon Valley

 • Full-Service Programs: Board & Train, Day School, and Private Training let a certified trainer handle most of the work.
 Your puppy learns manners, social skills, and confidence while you enjoy faster results with less stress.

 Results depend on the program you choose, your puppy’s age, and your consistency.
 Board & Train and Day School programs often show rapid progress because training happens throughout the day in a structured environment.
-Private Training and Group Classes offer steady improvement, especially when owners reinforce skills at home.
+Private Training and Group Classes offer steady improvement, especially when puppy parents reinforce skills at home.
 Online Classes give you the flexibility to train on your schedule, but results depend on your commitment and consistency in following the program.

 For more detailed information on puppy vaccination schedules, please refer to PetMD’s comprehensive guide: PetMD

 Following the recommendations of the American Veterinary Society of Animal Behavior, only reward-based, positive reinforcement methods are used.
-Aversive tools and techniques, like electronic collars, prong collars, choke chains, or physical punishment, are never used, ensuring your puppy learns in a safe, happy, and stress-free environment.
+Aversive tools and techniques, like electronic collars, prong collars, choke chains, or physical punishment, are never used — ensuring your puppy learns in a safe, happy, and stress-free environment.

 Time commitment depends on the program and your level of involvement.
 Full-Service programs require minimal owner time during the day, while Personalize Coaching or DIY options ask for consistent practice at home.
 Even a few minutes daily can significantly accelerate results when training is applied consistently.